ObothA/brad-api/README.md

 Use a mongoose "pre" hooks to delete courses that belong to a bootcamp if the bootcamp is being deleted

 Full CRUD operations on bootcamps and courses.

+Use an aggregator to get average of courses on a bootcamp.